 The Shackleton Aviation Group is formed around several core members of the old Shackleton Preservation Trust that owned WR963 after its sale by Air Atlantique.

-The company aim is the preservation, maintenance and operation of Avro Shackleton WR963 in taxying condition, with the intent to return it to flight - but this last aim is dependant on several outside factors, including satisfying the Civil Aviation Authorities.
+The group aim is the preservation, maintenance and operation of Avro Shackleton WR963 in taxying condition, with the intent to return it to flight - but this last aim is dependant on several outside factors, including satisfying the Civil Aviation Authorities.